 A. Yes, they are a risk.
-Provided 1 colony is confirmed to have EFB, stored frames, comb etc. as per the list of items covered on the BDI website can be claimed.
-Provided your cover for active colonies is in order.
+Provided 1 colony is confirmed to have EFB, stored frames, comb etc. as per the list of items covered on the BDI website can be claimed up to the limits stated in the full terms and conditions of the scheme, and provided your cover for active colonies is in order.

 Q. I have equipment i.e. brood boxes with used frames and combs - no bees, stored at home (or other apiary site), not where EFB has been confirmed.
 Can I include these in the claim?

-A. No, these cannot be claimed for.
-The Shook Swarm Scheme is only for equipment in the infected apiary.
-Equipment from other sites cannot be brought into the claim.
+A. Yes, but only if the other storage location (eg shed at home) is used EXCLUSIVELY for storing equipment from the infected apiary.
 It is not advisable to bring any equipment into an infected apiary; certainly not until any Standstill Order has been lifted.